s3rius/rustus/docs/index.md

     </div>
 </div>

-Rustus is a [TUS](https://tus.io) protocol implementation that helps you handle file uploads.
+Rustus is a production-ready [TUS](https://tus.io) protocol implementation that helps you handle file uploads.

-This project has many features that make it easy to integrate with your application.
+This project has many features that make it easy to integrate with your existing infrastructure.

 ## Installation